All Episodes

 So Obama's out there manipulating everybody.

-Social media, content creation, precision targeting, and media everywhere are left scrambling for access.
+He's using all these new tricks, social media, content creation, precision targeting, and media everywhere are left scrambling for access.

-The results are transformational, writes the political.
+The results are transformational, writes the politico.

-The balance of power between the White House and the press has tipped unmistakably toward the government.
+With more technology and fewer resources at many media companies, the balance of power between the White House and the press has tipped unmistakably toward the government.

 Oh, crimey a river.